-In the elementary years (Pre-primary to Grade 5) the main focus is on building a strong foundation in four main areas: skills for learning, empathy, emotion management, and problem solving.
+In the elementary years (Pre-primary to Grade 5) the main focus is on building a strong foundation in four main feel.
+Caring about how someone else feels helps learners to develop compassion, thus being able to show care

 Skills for learning: This unit deals with skills to become respectful learners by learning to listen, focus attention, follow directions, using self-talk to focus and maintain attention, being assertive and planning for learning.